microsoft/BotFramework-WebChat/samples/02.branding-styling-and-customization/i.change-locale-and-direction/README.md

 # Things to try out

--  Note that the UI is set to Right to Left.
+-  Note that the UI is set to Right to Left
--  Type `HELLO IN ARABIC` to the bot // FIX THIS
+-  Type `card arabicgreeting` to the bot

 # Code